Hamidreza-Ramezani/QNCCL/README.md

     $ cd QNCCL
     $ export CUDA_HOME=<path to cuda install>
     $ make -j src.build
 By specifying the architecture of the target platform, the compilation process will be much faster.
-That can done by `NVCC_GENCODE` flag.
+That can be done by `NVCC_GENCODE` flag.
 For instance, if the compute capability of the target platform is sm70, the last command should be changed to:

     $ make -j src.build NVCC_GENCODE="-gencode=arch=compute_70,code=sm_70"